-As business growth drives a healthy demand for finance and accounting professionals, companies are on the lookout for candidates with general accounting skills.
+As business growth drives a healthy demand for finance and accounting professionals, companies are on the lookout for candidates with general accounting skills and knowledge of business analytics.

 A solid foundation is key, including knowledge of Generally Accepted Accounting Principles (GAAP), the framework for all financial accounting in the United States, and International Financial Reporting Standards (IFRS), the global equivalent of GAAP.
 The latter is becoming increasingly relevant as companies expand their operations internationally.